ksingh7/Try-Ceph/README.md

-# Try-Ceph : Goals & Objectives
+# Try-Ceph : What is it

-Try-Ceph requires bare mininum work to get your FIRST CEPH CLUSTER running for your testing purpose.
+Try-Ceph requires bare mininum work to get your FIRST CEPH CLUSTER running for your testing purpose and learning purpose.
+Anyone who wants to have a quick look at CEPH , this is the fastes way to get to their first Ceph cluster.

 ## Try-Ceph features includes